 An individual that has been in a Motorcycle accident quite often ends up with spinal cord injury.
-This begins at the instant of injury when bone is fragmented, disc compression occurs, bruising of ligaments and then these damaged tissues penetrate the spinal cord.
+This begins at the instant of injury when the bone is fragmented, disc compression occurs, bruising of ligaments and then those damaged tissues penetrate the spinal cord.
 Neurons and/or axons of neurons may be damaged or even broken beyond repair.

-This in turn allows for the excessive release of neurotransmitters that cause over excitation of neighboring neurons that activates a destructive process known as excitotoxicity which kills surrounding neurons and their supportive cells.
+This, in turn, allows for the excessive release of neurotransmitters that cause overexcitation of neighboring neurons that activates a destructive process known as excitotoxicity which kills surrounding neurons and their supportive cells.
 Blood vessels will rupture causing heavy internal bleeding into the spinal column which can spread some distance along the cord over the next few hours after injury.

 Spinal shock occurs in about half the cases of spinal cord injuries.
 During spinal shock, undamaged parts of the spinal cord become temporarily disabled and won’t be able to communicate with the brain.
-Paralysis might develop with general loss of reflexes and sensations in your limbs.
+Paralysis might develop with the general loss of reflexes and sensations in your limbs.

 The damage to axons and neuronal cell bodies of the spinal cord is the beginning of the devastation that is to come.
-This initial injury sets off a biochemical cascade and a variety cellular events that strips axons of their fat wrapping insulators decreasing their ability to send electrical signals, kills neurons and initiates an inflammatory response from the immune system causing massive swelling because the blood-brain-barrier has been compromised allowing white blood cells to enter the brain.
+This initial injury sets off a biochemical cascade and a variety cellular events that strips axons of their fat wrapping insulators decreasing their ability to send electrical signals kills neurons and initiates an inflammatory response from the immune system causing massive swelling because the blood-brain-barrier has been compromised allowing white blood cells to enter the brain.

 Under normal conditions, white blood cells cannot enter the brain and for good reasons.
 Your white blood cells see your brain as foreign matter and attack it.
-This in turn causes the excessive production of free radicals.
+This, in turn, causes the excessive production of free radicals.
 The free radicals then attack and disable molecules that are necessary for cell function and halts normal metabolic pathways.
-After this damage has passed, the area of destruction has increased to several segments above and below the original injury site and of course the extent of disability has increased as well.
+After this damage has passed, the area of destruction has increased to several segments above and below the original injury site and of course, the extent of disability has increased as well.

-All of the secondary damage which includes restricted blood flow, excess transmitter release, inflammation, free radical generation and cell death increase the initial injury area of the spinal cord.
+All of the secondary damage which includes restricted blood flow, excess transmitter release, inflammation, free radical generation, and cell death increase the initial injury area of the spinal cord.
 Axons that are injured lose function either because they have been stripped of their insulators or because they have become disconnected from the brain.
 Some neurons may be able to repair themselves if they are not badly damaged.
 However, neurons that are badly damaged will end up as scar tissue which creates a barrier to any regeneration and possibility for reconnecting with the brain decreasing the amount of recovery you can achieve.

-If you’ve been in a vehicle accident and suffered a brain/spinal injury that was caused by the carelessness of another person, you should contact an experienced Ohio injury lawyers at the Chester Law Group in Ohio.
+If you’ve been in a vehicle accident and suffered a brain/spinal injury that was caused by the carelessness of another person, you should contact an experienced Ohio injury lawyer at the Chester Law Group in Ohio.
 This Personal injury law firm is experienced in all accidents involving spinal/brain injuries and can guide you through a Personal injury settlement.
 It is important that you consult with an Ohio injury attorney before you attend a Defense Medical Exam (DME) and don’t ask a doctor for advice.
 You must have the proper medical tests done to qualify for a Defense Medical Exam and you need to have copies of all your medical records.
 For that reason, you need to contact a Motorcycle injury lawyer as soon as possible.
 Your personal injury attorney can tell you what exams you need, what copies you need of medical reports, what doctors to contact and guide you every step of the way.
 Call the experienced Ohio personal injury law firm of Chester Law Group today to get the help you want from people that you can trust at 800-218-4243.